jgorman/rails_ubuntu/README.md

 $ vi log/production.log
 ```

-Once your initial deployment is working, you can run `cap deploy`
+Once your initial deployment is working, you can run `cap production deploy`
 any time to keep all of your servers up to date.